stolostron/multicloud-operators-foundation/README.md

 ### Setup

 Create a directory `$GOPATH/src/github.com/open-cluster-management`, and clone the code into the directory.
+Since the build process will use (eventually installing) some `golang` tools, makes sure you have `$GOPATH/bin` added to your `$PATH`.

 Populate the vendor directory.
 If necessary, set environment variable `GO111MODULE=on`.